-'''

 event [guard] / activity

-'''

-- The controller is in the "self-test" state after the self-test button has been pressed, and leaves it when the rest button has been pressed. - Pressing self-test button is an event. - The tank is in the "too-low" state when the fuel level is below the set threshold for N seconds. - Fuel level below threshold for N seconds is a guard.
+• The controller is in the "self-test" mode after the test button is pressed, and leaves it when the rest button is pressed.

+• Pressing self-test button is an event.

+- The tank is in the "too-low" state when fuel level is below the threshold for N seconds. - Fuel level below threshold for N seconds is a guard.